Topics on this page

 Split Custody (of 2 or more children) - Split custody means that one parent has sole custody of some of the children, and the other parent has sole custody of the remaining children.
-Split custody is easiest to describe in a situation where there are two children and each parent obtains full physical custody over one child.
-Some of the considerations that may bring about this result are age of the children and their wishes.
+Split custody is easiest to describe in a situation where there are two children, and each parent obtains full physical custody over one child.
+Some of the factors that may point to this result are ages of the children and their wishes.
 Generally, the courts do not favor split custody.